 Evaluation – How do I know if I have been awarded the scholarship?

-If our reply includes the grant agreement as an attachment, it means that your application has been approved and your mobility can be carried out!
+If our feedback includes the Grant Agreement, it means that your application has been approved and your mobility can be carried out!

 Submission of missing documents